ns-studios/Aard/README.md

 Shows configuration for the AFK system, letting you set:

 * how long the auto-responder waits before responding to the same person again (in seconds) (default 60).
 * The title to be used when the AFK mode is removed with &ldquo;goafk off&rdquo;.
 * The list of messages that will be randomly picked from for auto-responding.

 The messages are separated by a new line, and there are wildcards that can be used in the message.
 They are:
 * %name%

 Your character's name.

 * %target%

 The name of the player sending you a tell while you're AFK.

 * %state%

 The AFK message you've entered with the &ldquo;goafk <away message>&rdquo; command.

 * %time%

-The amount of time that has passed since you turned on the AFK mode, e.g., 2 hours, 1 minute, and 2 seconds ago.
+The amount of time that has passed since you've turned on the AFK mode, e.g., 2 hours, 1 minute, and 2 seconds ago.

 This can be combined into messages such as: